VieClus/VieClus/README.md

 Once you installed the packages, just type ./compile.sh.
 Once you did that you can try to run the following command:

-./deploy/kaffpa examples/delaunay_n15.graph --k 2 --preconfiguration=strong
+mpirun -n 2 ./deploy/vieclus examples/astro-ph.graph --time_limit=60

 For a description of the graph format please have a look into the manual.